1jour1vin

 Wine rated (2021 guide) 93-94/100

-Generali France, owner of the vineyard, can be satisfied with the investments made on the 22 hectares of La Pointe, located on sand and gravel.
-Always inspired, the property's talented director, Éric Monneret, has succeeded in imposing his wine.
-He knows perfectly how to manage his technical team, and he listens to the sound advice of consultant Hubert de Boüard.
-The study of the soils and the implementation of a rigorous parcel management system have enabled the cru to become one of the benchmarks in the sector, gaining in aromatic purity and silkiness over the years.
+Generali France, the estate’s owner, can be pleased with the investments made in the 22 hectares of La Pointe, situated on sandy and gravelly soils.
+Ever-inspired, the estate’s talented director, Éric Monneret, has successfully established his wine’s reputation.
+He manages his technical team with great skill and heeds the sound advice of consultant Hubert de Boüard.
+Soil analysis and the implementation of rigorous plot-by-plot management have made the estate one of the benchmarks in the region, gaining in aromatic purity and silkiness over the years.

 Decanter